faromero/spark-on-lambda/README.md

 ----------------------------------------

 ## Foreword
 This is a fork of the original Spark on Lambda project.
 It includes updates for 1) the hadoop-lzo dependency, 2) the maximum number of HTTP connections allowed by the HTTP Pool Manager, and 3) unknown hostname in Lambda executor.
 It also provides more details on how to set up the system.
-Some parts of the README are borrowed from the original fork.
+Some parts of the README are borrowed from the original repository.

-## Introduction
+## Original Introduction
 AWS Lambda is a Function as a Service which is serverless, scales up quickly and bills usage at 100ms granularity.
 We thought it would be interesting to see if we can get Apache Spark run on Lambda.
 This is an interesting idea we had, in order to validate we just hacked it into a prototype to see if it works.
 We were able to make it work making some changes in Spark's scheduler and shuffle areas.
 Since AWS Lambda has a 5 minute max run time limit, we have to shuffle over an external storage.
 So we hacked the shuffle parts of Spark code to shuffle over an external storage like S3.

 This is a prototype and its not battle tested possibly can have bugs.
 The changes are made against OS Apache Spark-2.1.0 version.
 We also have a fork of Spark-2.2.0 which has few bugs will be pushed here soon.
 We welcome contributions from developers.

-## Setting up the EC2 and Network Environment:
+## Setting up the EC2 and Network Environment
 First, you need to set up a VPC, subnets, a NAT Gateway, and an Internet Gateway so that the Lambda can communicate back to the Spark Driver via its Private IP.
 [This link](https://gist.github.com/reggi/dc5f2620b7b4f515e68e46255ac042a7) provides a great step-by-step guide on how to do this (note that you may need to set up the NAT Gateway before setting up the routing tables instead of at the end).
 Once this is done, bring up an EC2 machine with AWS credentials to invoke the Lambda functions.
 The EC2 machine should be in the VPC you just created and the IGW subnet (not the NAT subnet, which will be used for the Lambda function).
 The security group should allow for all incoming and outgoing traffic.

 ## Building Spark on Lambda